Er zijn momenteel 17231 spelers online!

 I can't say I've ever felt particularly talented ;) my progress in chess has been gradual and workmanlike.
 However, I have derived great pleasure from competing in chess, from teaching chess, and from the many friendships formed through chess.

-Outside of chess, I am a PhD Candidate in geography at SUNY Buffalo.
-I also enjoy cinema, lindy hop, and am happy to have completed my first triathalon this summer.
+I also enjoy cinema, swing dance, and am happy to have completed my first marathon this summer.

 Waarom lid worden | Schaakonderwerpen |